 Foot Reflexology is much more than a simple foot massage.

 Since it is a treatment that you can benefit from.
-If you suffer from tight shoes, long walks, blisters on your feet, or frequently spend the entire workday running from one place to another without even being able to “breathe”.
-I think that all those who have gone through any of these situations have come to think: “How nice it would be to receive a foot massage ”
+If you suffer from tight shoes, long walks, blisters on your feet, or frequently spend the entire workday running from one place to another without even being able to “breathe,” I think that all those who have gone through any of these situations have come to believe: “How nice it would be to receive a foot massage.”

-More than relaxation or Reflexology as it is also known, it is a therapy that can bring great benefits for health and daily life.
+More than relaxation or Reflexology as it is also known, it is a therapy that can bring significant benefits to health and daily life.

 What is Foot Reflexology?

-Foot reflexology can not be considered a basic massage.
-It is made for more than just massage, it promotes benefits such as relaxation and well-being, reflexology is a technique that uses finger pressure on specific points that are connected and that correspond to all parts of the body.
+Foot reflexology can not be considered an essential massage.
+It is made for more than just massage; it promotes benefits such as relaxation and well-being; Reflexology is a technique that uses finger pressure on specific connected points and corresponds to all parts of the body.

-The therapist makes a pressure that is not so strong and not so soft.
-The client may even feel a discomfort, but the pain is bearable.
+The therapist puts pressure that is not so strong and not so soft.
+The client may even feel discomfort, but the pain is bearable.
 Imagine a map.
 Each point of the feet is a specific area of the body.
-When the therapist puts pressure on these points, both the brain and the nervous system are stimulated and any dysfunction can be corrected, eliminating the toxins existing in the body.
+When the therapist puts pressure on these points, both the brain and the nervous system are stimulated, and any dysfunction can be corrected, eliminating the toxins existing in the body.

-Now let’s see a bit of its history
+Now let us see a bit of its history.

-There is no consensus on the origin of Reflexology .
-Many claim that it originated in China 5,000 years ago, however, there are some older records in Egypt, in the tombs and murals of pictograms as they made use of Reflexology.
+There is no consensus on the origin of Reflexology.
+Many claim that it originated in China 5,000 years ago; however, there are some older records in Egypt, in the tombs and murals of pictograms as they used Reflexology.

-And yet, there are reports on the use of reflexology in India and Persia; and in the middle of the fifteenth century, a form of Reflexology was also practiced in Europe and the Cherokee Indians in North America.
+However, there are reports on Reflexology in India and Persia.
+In the middle of the fifteenth century, a form of Reflexology was also practiced in Europe and among the Cherokee Indians in North America.

-According to the oriental culture, the feet are used to receive massages due to the passage of the main meridians responsible for containing the vital energy and circulating the chi.
+According to the oriental culture, the feet are used to receive messages due to the passage of the principal meridians responsible for containing the vital energy and circulating the chi.
 In addition, the reflexes in the feet are naturally stimulated when we stand or walk, which helps to promote physiological and energetic balance.

-In the West, the first theories involving reflex zones were developed by William Fitzgerald, who divided the body into areas that were used for analgesia and, over time, through pressure it was possible to identify possible future failures.
+The first theories involving reflex zones were developed in the West by William Fitzgerald, who divided the body into areas used for analgesia.
+Over time, through pressure, it was possible to identify possible future failures.

-But Eunice Ingham, who was her assistant in 1930, increased the studies of longitudinal zones and assigned the feet in relation to the points that are reflected in different parts of the human body to produce a map of the body on the feet.
-His work was so successful and recognized that his name was directly linked to the technique of reflexology .
+However, Eunice Ingham, her assistant in 1930, increased the studies of longitudinal zones and assigned the feet to the points reflected in different parts of the human body to produce a map of the body on the feet.
+His work was so successful and recognized that his name was directly linked to the technique of Reflexology.

-Reflexology can be used as a complementary therapy and help in the treatment of various diseases and is also an effective technique to relieve the pains and stresses of everyday life.
+Reflexology can be used as a complementary therapy and help treat various diseases and is also an effective technique to relieve the pains and stresses of everyday life.
 It is commonly used in the following cases:

 Pain: torticollis, back pain, sciatica, sore throat, headache and migraine, muscle pain, stomach pain.